Alice Brock: Third restaurant

-As the popularity of the restaurant outgrew its location and Brock was unable to secure a liquor license in Housatonic, she expanded into a much larger operation and bought an estate in Lenox, which she converted into her third and final restaurant, Alice's at Avaloch, in 1976.
-In contrast to her smaller, more intimate operations at the previous two restaurants, Alice's at Avaloch boasted a disco floor, swimming pool and a performance venue in addition to greatly increased seating.
-The location proved to be a major headache for Brock, as its infrastructure was not well-suited to an operation as large as the one she was running, at one point a severe snowstorm hit in the middle of spring, and she again ran afoul of local town officials.
-As was typical of her life philosophy, she often used the restaurant for charitable purposes, offering jobs to those in need.
-She closed the restaurant in 1979, allowing her lenders to foreclose upon the property.
-The loss of the property left her "bankrupt and shellshocked."
+As the popularity of the restaurant outgrew its location, and admittedly acting on an impulse she did not fully understand nor remember, Brock bought an estate in Lenox at a price in the hundreds of thousands of dollars, which she converted into her third and final restaurant, Alice's at Avaloch, in 1976.
+In contrast to her smaller, more intimate operations at the previous two restaurants, Alice's at Avaloch boasted a disco floor, swimming pool and a performance venue in addition to increased seating.
+By early 1978, Alice's at Avaloch was a substantial success that had made her wealthy, prompting her to display her wealth ostentatiously; an interview in The Washington Post remarked on the previously socialist Brock having suddenly turned more conservative.
+The location proved to be a major headache for Brock, as its infrastructure was not well-suited to an operation as large as the one she was running, at one point a severe snowstorm hit in the middle of spring, she had an admittedly "picky, petty" way of micromanaging the restaurant (continuing to make all the food from scratch even as the restaurant served hundreds of customers a day) and she again ran afoul of local town officials.
+As was typical of her life philosophy, she often used the restaurant for charitable purposes, offering jobs to those in need; this often backfired upon Brock, who at the time lamented the lack of work ethic her employees would often show by calling out of work for unnecessary reasons.
+Alice's at Avaloch went out of business a year later, she had gone into substantial debt and partnered with other investors on the venture and allowed her creditors to foreclose upon the property.
+The loss of the property took her by surprise and left her bankrupt.
+The only remaining items she kept from her time in the Berkshires were a collection of quarters from the restaurant's vending machines (which she used to rent her next apartment) and the folding table on which Guthrie had written "Alice's Restaurant".
+As of 2024, the former Alice's at Avaloch facility is the Apple Tree Inn.